 Local companies offer a range of tours, from coach tours to more personalised experiences such as motorbikes, vintage cars, hot air balloon rides and helicopters.

-If you have the time, the Barossa is the ideal place to indulge and unwind.
-Play golf between the gum-trees on one of the Barossa’s championship courses or stroll through the fragrant lavender farm.
-Complete your Barossa holiday by checking into a day spa, healing retreat or luxurious vineyard resort.
+The Barossa Valley is also an ideal place to indulge and unwind.
+Play golf amongst the gum-trees on one of the Barossa’s championship courses or relax in a day spa.

 You can taste a broad selection of Barossa Valley wines during Adelaide’s annual Cellar Door Wine Festival in February or Aussie Wine Month in April.
 The region’s annual major event, the Barossa Gourmet Weekend, is in August.